MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ### -ExceptIfFromScope
 The ExceptIfFromScope parameter specifies an exception for the rule that looks for the location of message senders.
 Valid values are:

-- InOrganization: The sender is a mailbox, mail user, group, or mail-enabled public folder in your organization or The sender's email address is in an accepted domain that's configured as an authoritative domain or an internal relay domain, and the message was sent or received over an authenticated connection.
+- InOrganization: The sender is a mailbox, mail user, group, or mail-enabled public folder in your organization or The sender's email address is in an accepted domain that's configured as an authoritative domain or an internal relay domain.
 - NotInOrganization: The sender's email address isn't in an accepted domain or the sender's email address is in an accepted domain that's configured as an external relay domain.

 You can use this exception in DLP policies that are scoped only to Exchange.